Fujifilm X-Pro1 vs Nikon D700

-The Fujifilm X-Pro1 and the Nikon D700 are two enthusiast cameras that were announced, respectively, in January 2012 and July 2008.
+The Fujifilm X-Pro1 and the Nikon D700 are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and July 2008.
 The X-Pro1 is a mirrorless interchangeable lens camera, while the D700 is a DSLR.
-The cameras are based on an APS-C (X-Pro1) and a full frame sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Nikon provides 12.1 MP.
+The cameras are based on an APS-C (X-Pro1) and a full frame (D700) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (58 percent) than the Fujifilm X-Pro1.
 Moreover, the D700 is substantially heavier (139 percent) than the X-Pro1.
 It is noteworthy in this context that the D700 is splash and dust-proof, while the X-Pro1 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro1) and the Nikon Lens Catalog (D700).
 Mirrorless cameras, such as the Fujifilm X-Pro1, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.

 Concerning battery life, the X-Pro1 gets 300 shots out of its NP-W126 battery, while the D700 can take 1000 images on a single charge of its EN-EL3e power pack.